-- Review content: Substantive feedback that reflects TLI’s mission, scope, and review criteria and provides helpful ideas for moving the submission forward
+- Review content: Substantive feedback that reflects TLI’s mission, scope, and review criteria and provides helpful ideas for moving the submission forward;

-- Review style: Clear writing, constructive tone
+- Review style: Clear writing, constructive tone; and

-- Responsiveness of reviewer: Timely, reliable responses to invitations to review and completion of reviews
+- Responsiveness of reviewer: Timely, reliable responses to invitations to review and completion of reviews.

 Nomination letters are due by May 1 and should be sent to the TLI Editorial Office (TLI@ISSOTL.com).
 The award will be announced at the ISSOTL conference in October.